 A wild, beautiful landscape sets the scene for adventure in New Zealand.
 The stunning Southern Alps jut from the earth, their snow-covered peaks reaching toward the sky.
-Large open spaces dotted with plant and wildlife beckon while quaint littles towns offer up the very best food and beverage on offer.
+Large open spaces dotted with plants and wildlife beckon while quaint little towns offer up the very best food and beverage on offer.
 Adventure activities, indulgent experiences, incredible hospitality and a seemingly endless list of must-visit spots make New Zealand‘s spectacular South Island that much more appealing.
-While we may not be able to travel to New Zealand just yet, now is the perfect time to dream and plan for when the world opens up again!
-To help you get started here’s our ultimate guide to travelling New Zealand’s South Island.
-Fingers crossed, we see an Australia and New Zealand travel bubble soon.
+To help you get started planning, here’s our ultimate guide to travelling New Zealand’s South Island.

 Watch our video guide on how to travel New Zealand’s South Island:

 How to get to New Zealand’s South Island

 When it comes to travelling to New Zealand’s South Island, you can fly to Christchurch or Queenstown.
 Each time we’ve visited, we’ve chosen to take advantage of cheaper, sale airfares and fly to Christchurch.
 Coming from Brisbane, the flight time is a quick 3 1/2 hours!
 Flying into Christchurch allows us to add a road trip element to our visit by hiring a vehicle.
 This means we end up being able to see and do more, stopping at some of our favourite little towns along the way.
 Here’s a screenshot from Google Maps showing the layout of New Zealand’s North and South Islands as well as the location of and drive time between Christchurch and Queenstown.